KHUnmanned/AP_Conf_Wiki/travel.md

 A good website/app for booking train travel in the UK is [thetrainline.com](https://www.thetrainline.com/).
 Using the app, you can get paperless tickets that work with the trains and access gates to the platforms.
 :::

+## Flying

+You may be able to get a connecting flight to Teesside international Airport, this is the closest airport to the Richmond.
+As with Darlington train station you can either contact us for a pick up, or make your own way to Richmond.
+There are a few other close airports, such as Leeds Bradford, however getting from them to Richmond is difficult unless you plan on hiring a car.
+You are probably better to go a larger airport where you can easily transfer to the train for Darlington (see above).

 ## Rental Car/Driving

 Richmond has easy access by car.
 See below for a few common approaches into Richmond.